zeerayne/HyDE/CONTRIBUTING.md

      git commit -m "feat: add a new feature"
      ```

+5. Code should be documented where appropriate.

+- Changes compared to the latest HyDE release which have a direct effect on the user (opposed to things like code refactorings or documentation/tests) additionally need to be documented in the `CHANGELOG.md`
+- The existing entries should be used as a style guideline.
+- The change log should be used to document changes from a user-perspective, instead of explaining the technical background (like commit messages) More information about HyDE's change log format can be found [here](https://keepachangelog.com/).

-5. Push your changes to your forked repository.
+6. Push your changes to your forked repository.

    - For example, to push your changes to your forked repository, use the following command.